MarioChao/SprintingAlice/readme.md

 <br/>
 In the third level, each moon-shaped powerup will increase your jump height.
 <br/>
-It is easy to see where you're going in the first level, but it is... much harder... in the second level.
+It is easy to see where you're going in the first level, but it is... much harder... in the second and third levels.